mferland/bb-mode/README.md

 bb-mode
 =======

-bb-mode is a major mode for Emacs.
+bb-mode is a major mode for editing bitbake recipe files in Emacs.
 It does basic syntax highlighting and handles comments (M-;).

 How to install it?
 ------------------